 - Scoops, or breaking news stories about openings and closings reported in a timely manner, as well as lawsuits, labor development, major staff shuffles, and expansions.
-Staff writers usually take care of these so the writer must have special access on sourcing, have an exclusive, or know about an opening or closing that hasn’t been covered in other media.
+Staff writers usually take care of these so the writer must have special access to sourcing, have an exclusive, or know about an opening or closing that hasn’t been covered in other media.
 We’re particularly interested in cuisines and neighborhoods that haven’t gotten much coverage in Chicago.
 If you’ve come across a restaurant, bar, chef, pop-up, or trend that seems truly unique in some way, and no other publication has mentioned it, then that might be a story we want to cover.

 - From a geographic standpoint, we’re interested in pitches about downtown and the North Side of Chicago, of course.
 But — more than ever — we’re looking to the South Side, West Side, and beyond.
 We are interested in the wealth of exceptional restaurants that serve the various immigrant communities in Chicago.
 If you’re someone who is tapped into these vibrant food communities, we would love to hear your ideas for breaking news, feature stories, and curated maps.

 - We occasionally commission a variety of long- or medium-form feature stories and are looking to expand this area of coverage.
 Think chef or restaurant profiles, investigations, and deep dives into particular cuisines, food communities, and trends.
 If you have a great, off-the-wall idea that doesn’t fit into any of these categories, go ahead and send it.

 Send pitches to email@example.com or firstname.lastname@example.org.
 Please, try not to send them via Facebook, Instagram, Twitter.
 In your pitch, please clearly explain your angle on the topic, tell us why you’re uniquely positioned to report the story, and include links to prior work.
 If a particular chef or business has a back story that’s interesting or timely, find that out ahead of time and include it in your pitch.
 We try to answer all pitches that come in, but if you don’t hear from us in a couple of weeks, feel free to send a follow-up email.